 JumalaSika ltd - Fotolia

 Faced with unchecked data growth, developers welcome anything that can speed up data processing.
-GraphQL aims to fill that need because it simplifies API build processes and delineates a query process clearly.
+GraphQL aims to fill that need because it simplifies API build processes and delineates a query process clearly to increase performance.

-Refined data retrieval: Developers define how the client accesses data via the GraphQL schema definition language.
-With an explicitly defined schema, front-end and back-end development teams can work independently, and can ensure continuous resource updates by simply submitting changes via the appropriate source code repositories.
+Developers define how the client accesses data via the GraphQL schema definition language.
+With an explicitly defined schema, front-end and back-end development teams can work independently.
+This also helps ensure continuous resource updates by simply submitting changes via the appropriate source code repositories.

 GraphQL vs. REST performance

-In general, GraphQL's appeal comes from increased efficiency when compared with REST for APIs.
+In general, GraphQL's appeal comes from increased efficiency.
 RESTful services frequently return large amounts of unusable data mixed in with relevant information, usually the result of multiple server queries.
 These inefficiencies also increase the time it takes for a client to return all the required data.

 Since GraphQL substantially reduces the number of endpoints, services can acquire all the needed data with one call and can format this information in JSON for fast retrieval.
 GraphQL is also transport-layer agnostic, so the API server can exchange data over any protocol, including HTTP, HTTPS and WebSockets, and TCP.

 Unlike multiple endpoints in REST, GraphQL sends all queries to one endpoint (i.e., HTTP POST).
 Moreover, GraphQL schemas are static: While the query language enables developers to define schemas for validation and inspection, GraphQL doesn't cover dynamic features, such as runtime modifications or dynamic type definitions.